 Today, there are many birth control options available, so you have many selections depending on your individual lifestyle and future plans.
 At Women for Women OBGYN, SC, Kornelia Krol, MD, offers IUD placement and can talk you through the process and how to select an IUD.
-Call the Chicago office or book an appointment online to learn if and IUD is right for you.
+Call the Forest Glen, Chicago office or book an appointment online to learn if and IUD is right for you.

 An Intrauterine Device (IUD) is a small T-shaped device that is inserted into a woman’s uterus.
 There are different types of IUDs:

 The IUD works by preventing fertilization of an egg by damaging or killing sperm as well as making the uterus inhospitable to fertilization by affecting the uterine lining.
 Once it is inserted, the woman will not feel the device.

 Women are advised to check the IUD each month following her period by feeling for the fine plastic string which passes through the cervix.
 Depending on the type of IUD being used, it provides effective birth control for 5-10 years.

 A doctor or nurse practitioner can insert the IUD during a normal office visit.
 Insertion only takes a few minutes.
 Like a normal pelvic exam, the patient will be in stirrups.

 However, IUDs are typically inserted during a woman’s period as the cervix will open more easily.
 Once the cervix is open, the doctor inserts the IUD using a narrow plunger.